 Jesse Norris is a former American elite powerlifter who holds multiple world records in the 198 lb (90 kg) weight class.

 Before getting into powerlifting, Norris played football and track and field.
-He began powerlifting at 14 to train himself as an athlete.
+He began powerlifting at age 14 to train himself as an athlete.

-I’ve coached and assisted many athletes for their powerlifting and weightlifting contests, and I’ve closely observed how men in the 198-lb category lift.
+I’ve coached and assisted many athletes in their powerlifting and weightlifting contests, and I’ve closely observed how men in the 198-lb category lift.
 Norris’s total weight lifted goes way beyond what’s typically pulled in his weight category, which makes me suspect he’s not drug-free.

 Jesse Norris’s Signs of Steroid Use